Glue42/docs/docs/connectors/02_ms-office/02_set-up-your-application/01_javascript/connectors-setup-js.md

 ### Programming Experience with JavaScript

 We assume you are a front-end JavaScript developer, or a full-stack developer with sufficient JavaScript knowledge.
-This guide uses ECMAScript 6 (ES6) in the examples, but ES6 knowledge is not required to use the API.
+This guide uses ECMAScript 6 (ES6) in the examples, but ES6 knowledge isn't required to use the API.

 All APIs return [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-If you are not comfortable using `Promise`s and prefer `Node.js`-style callbacks, you can use [nodeify](https://github.com/then/nodeify) to convert `Promise`s to `Node.js`-style callbacks.
+If you aren't comfortable using `Promise`s and prefer `Node.js`-style callbacks, you can use [nodeify](https://github.com/then/nodeify) to convert `Promise`s to `Node.js`-style callbacks.

 ### Glue42 Enterprise Installation

-You can download the [**Glue42 Enterprise**](https://glue42.com/enterprise/) trial version from [here](https://glue42.com/).
+You can download the [**Glue42 Enterprise**](https://glue42.com/enterprise/) trial version from [here](https://glue42.com/free-trial/).

 ## Referencing